Azure/communication-ui-library/docs/releases/creating-a-release.md

 ![Trigger the deploy storybook action](../images/trigger-storybook-publish.png)

-### Step 3.4: Clean Up
+### Step 3.4: Clean up and Merge Pre-Release Branch Back to Main

-Once everything is deployed and published on npm, delete the release branch from Git Hub.
+1. Once everything is deployed and published on npm, delete the release branch from Git Hub.

-### Step 3.5: Merge Pre-Release Branch Back to Main

-Make a PR to merge the pre-release branch into main.
+2. Make a PR to merge the pre-release branch into main.

-### Step 3.6: Post-release Checklist
+### Step 3.5: Post-release Checklist

 Run through the [checklist of post-release actions](./release-checklist.md)